Producer sues Fox News, alleging she's being set up for blame in $1.6 billion suit

 She alleges that her boss at the show, Justin Wells, conceded she was paid less than male counterparts.
 Grossberg also alleges male executives consistently belittled and demeaned Bartiromo and another female host, Jeanine Pirro.

 Grossberg's lawsuit states that, in questioning by Dominion's lawyers under oath, she was asked to read aloud text messages written by Carlson.
 In them, he said Powell was lying and referred to her as a "c---," among other vile and derogatory terms.
-The Dominion lawyers asked Grossberg if those messages made her uncomfortable.
-She said no. But in her lawsuit, Grossberg says that was not truly the case.
+The Dominion lawyer asked Grossberg if those messages made her uncomfortable.
+She said no. But in her lawsuit, Grossberg says that was not true.

 "In truth, Ms. Grossberg knew full well that Mr. Carlson was very capable of using such disgusting language about women.
 She also knew how terribly she had felt every time she had heard her prior male superiors and colleagues at Fox News spew misogynistic phrases at her (or within her earshot) on a constant basis," her lawsuit states.
 "Ms. Grossberg also knew, however, and was conditioned to constantly remember that she could not do anything to jeopardize her new position, such as becoming Dominion's 'star witness,' so she again kept quiet."